 LTV ratios range from 10% to 54% LTV.
 The minimum you can borrow is £10,000, which can be taken as one lump sum or through drawdown up to an agreed limit.

-Enhanced Lifetime Mortgages are available for those with a health condition known to shorten life expectancy, which lets you borrow more at better rates.
+Enhanced Lifetime Mortgages and equity release aged 55 plans are available for those with a health condition known to shorten life expectancy, which lets you borrow more at better rates.